-22.4 In any of the Plan categories where new commercial development is subject to the locational criteria, up to 20% of a larger mixed-use <a hr - 4.7.5:22.5 When planning the location of new non-residential developments at intersections meeting the locational criteria, a transition in land use shall be established that recognizes the existing surrounding community character and supports the creation of a walkable environment.
-This transition will cluster the most intense land uses toward the intersection, while providing less intense uses, such as offices, professional services or specialty retail (i.e. antiques, boutiques) toward the edges of the intersection activity center.
+- 4.7.4: 22.4 In any of the Plan categories where new commercial development is subject to the locational criteria, up to 20% of a larger mixed-usemixed-use project (typically, over 160 acres and 500 dwelling units) may be considered for neighborhood serving commercial uses, regardless of the limitations of the Table Chart in Policy 4.7.2 22.2.
+These uses shall be integrated into and located internal to the mixed-use development and should not front on external roadways and should be appropriately scaled with other project uses.
+Generally, the amount of commercial uses permitted in this type of development will not exceed the maximum square footage shown in the chart with the locational criteria, unless a greater project demand has been demonstrated. - 4.7.5: 22.5 When planning the location of new non-residential developments at intersections meeting the locational criteria, a transition in land use shall be established that recognizes the existing surrounding community character and supports the creation of a walkable environment.
+This transition will cluster the most intense land uses toward the intersection, while providing less intense uses, such as offices, professional services or specialty retail (i.e. antiques, boutiques) toward the edges of the activity center.